What an adventure!

 The name of this hostel in Nuevo Rocafuerte is Hostal Chimborazo.
 Phone: 062 382 109

-But before eating dinner and cracking open a cerveza, be sure to get your exit stamp out of Peru.
-Ask the hostel owner to point you in the right direction.
-It’s about a 10-minute walk from the hostel and the boat ramp.
+Before eating dinner and cracking open a cerveza, be sure you have your exit stamp from Ecuador.
+In the past, this was handled here in Nuevo Rocafuerte.
+There’s a customs/immigration officer in a building about a 10-minute walk from the hostel and the boat ramp.
+The hostel owner can show you the way.

 Also, take some time to enjoy this remote little village.